 Gout is a disorder that affects many people today, especially older adults.
 The overproduction of uric acid in the blood is often stored in the joints, but can also be a sign of kidney problems or the consumption of foods that are high in purines.

 How to reduce uric acid

-It’s important that you keep a healthy diet, adding plenty of water-rich foods and those that have a low purines content, such as cucumber.
-This vegetable packs a mere 7.3 milligrams of purines per 100 gram serving, making it ideal for reducing uric acid levels and preventing gout.
+It’s important that you maintain a healthy diet, adding plenty of water-rich foods and those that have a low purine content, such as cucumbers.
+This vegetable has a miniscule amount (7.3 milligrams) of purines per serving, making it ideal for reducing uric acid levels and preventing gout.

-Water also helps eliminate the uric acid crystals that accumulate in the joints, causing a lot of pain.
-Drink plenty of water per day (more than two liters, even), and up your intake of water-rich foods.
+Water also helps to get rid of uric acid crystals that tend to accumulate in the joints, causing a lot of pain.
+Drink plenty of water every day (more than two liters), and up your intake of water-rich foods.
 In addition to cucumber, zucchini, squash, and fruits are excellent choices.

 The most common causes of gout, or accumulated uric acid, are:

 - High blood pressure

 - Chronic kidney problems